-The concentration table of the cash and non-cash loans for the Bank according to this model is presented below:
+The concentration table of the cash and non-cash loans as of 31 December 2018 for the Bank according to this model is presented below.
+No major deviation has occurred in the table as of 31 March 2019 comparing to the year end.